-The MAP Program supports young people in the Canberra region to become more resilient, connected and job-ready by coupling mental health training with career mentoring and volunteering.
+The MAP Program supports young people in the Canberra region to become more resilient, connected and job-ready by coupling mental health training with career workshops and volunteering.

 - Seeking employment

-The MAP Program will do this by coupling mental health training hosted by Lifeline Canberra and Mental Illness Education ACT (MIEACT), with a range of job-readiness activities, including employment workshops, career mentoring with local professionals, and participation in volunteering.
-Program participants must complete the program by October 2021.
+The MAP Program will do this by combining mental health training hosted by Lifeline Canberra and Mental Illness Education ACT (MIEACT), with a range of job-readiness activities, including employment workshops, and participation in volunteering.
+Program participants must complete the training by the 9th September, 2022

 Through the completion of these activities, the MAP Program aims to increase the mental health literacy of participants, whilst also providing pathways to employment through volunteering.